keith-E/Porky/README.md

 * **USB C to MicroUSB Cable** To power the Raspberry Pi with the Powerbank.
 * **2 Female/Male Wires** [Female/Male 'Extension' Wires from Adafruit](https://www.adafruit.com/product/1954)

-Wire Diagram of the Button setup for the Raspberry Pi.
-Note: the USB Camera and Powerbank are missing from this diagram.
+Wire Diagram of the Button setup for the Raspberry Pi:
 ![Imgur](https://i.imgur.com/KZoeVSA.png)
+**Note: the USB Camera and Powerbank are missing from this diagram.**

-Image of the configured setup.
+Image of the configured setup:

 ![Imgur](https://i.imgur.com/sHKt3Yb.jpg)

 Please see the [Capture Images with the Image Capturing Setup](#capture-images-with-the-capturing-setup) section to capture your own images for your dataset using this hardware configuration.